rewachauhan/to-do-list/README.md

 # to-do-list
 angular js
-this is a lab work
+#this is a lab work
+#it's a simple to-do list